 Anyway, this soup reminds me of Christmas, not only because of the piney smell of the rosemary, but also because of how warm and cozy it is…really perfect for warming up on a damp, chilly day.

 It was purely coincidence, but I noticed after I took these pictures that the main accent colors I used are red and green.
 (How appropriate, eh?
 And now Mike will be laughing at me because I said “eh”, lol.)
 But I promise I’m not rushing things or wishing autumn away…no more talk of Christmas around here yet!

-Taste and season with salt and pepper as desired.
+- Taste and season with salt and black pepper as desired.